 With the surge in social commerce, search is losing ground when it comes to transactional behaviour.
 About 10 years ago, buying something directly from Facebook was unheard of.

 You would ultimately land on Google to look for more information, dig deep, and then go ahead and buy.
 In fact, it was estimated that online shoppers on average used to perform 12 searches before interacting with a brand.

 This stage has been largely hijacked by social commerce.
 Users are completing transactions directly from social channels.
-But this a blessing for users.
-This has made brands to add value through educational content and capture them at a very early stage of the sales cycle and eventually convert them into customers.
+But this is a blessing for users.
+This has made brands add value through educational content and capture them at a very early stage of the sales cycle and eventually convert them into customers.